wpilibsuite/frc-docs/source/docs/software/sensors/encoders-software.rst

 Encoders - Software
 ===================

-.. note:: This section covers encodeers in software.
+.. note:: This section covers encoders in software.
 For a hardware guide to encoders, see :ref:`encoders-hardware`.

 |Encoding Direction|